nbvehbq/migrate-mongoose/README.md

 example: `-d mongodb://localhost:27017/development` .
 If you don't want to pass it in every time feel free to use the `migrate.json` config file or an environment variable

-### How to contribute
-1. Start an issue.
-We will discuss the best approach
-2. Make a pull request.
-I'll review it and comment until we are both confident about it
-3. Profit